Maxed out: Strus sinks 59-footer at the final horn, sending Cavaliers to 121-119 win over Mavericks

 Irving waved to the crowd and formed the shape of heart with his hands to show thanks.

 The mercurial guard has a complicated relationship with Cleveland fans.
-Some remain faithful and will never forget his contributions to the Cavs' title run in 2016 while others feel bitterness toward Irving after he demanded to be traded.
+Some remain faithful and will never forget his contributions to the Cavs' title run in 2016 while others feel bitterness toward Irving after he demanded to be traded — his departure effectively ending any chance for more championships.

-He's been with Dallas nearly a year, and Mavericks coach Jason Kidd raved about how Irving has blended in after a bumpy exit from the Nets.
+This return seemed to bring healing for Irving, who said he'll always be grateful to the city where he got his start.

-“He’s at peace,” Kidd said.
-“He’s enjoying Dallas, the city.
-He’s enjoying his teammates and he’s playing at a high level."
+'“Cleveland loved me through my mistakes and I love them for it,” he said.

 UP NEXT